Tax Residency (Act 20 & Act 22)

 These tax advantages are especially attractive for crypto and blockchain entrepreneurs and investors.

 Given its global scope, several renowned crypto companies are moving to the island, which may become a blockchain hub.
-The government of Puerto Rico has already expressed its intention to attract this industry and has already created an advisory council on this matter.
+The government of Puerto Rico has already expressed its intention to attract this industry and has already created an advisory council on the matter.

-To qualify for the exemptions, you must become a bona-fide resident of Puerto Rico.
+To qualify for the exemptions, you must become a bonafide resident of Puerto Rico.
 This implies residing on the island for more than 183 days per year, filling out IRS forms, such as form 8898 and applying for a tax exemption decree from the Secretary of Economic Development and Commerce of Puerto Rico.

 The tax exemption decree will provide details of the tax treatment and shall be considered a contract between you, as a Resident Individual Investor, and the Puerto Rican government.
 Once granted, the tax-exemption will be valid until 2035.